exadra37-sublime-text/docker-image/README.md

 #### Run With Another Docker Hub Image

-Personalize the current Docker Hub `exadra37/sublime-text-3` by extending it and then use it like...
+Personalize the current Docker Hub image `exadra37/sublime-text-3` by extending it and then use it like...

 ```bash
 sublime -i my-docker-hub-image-name